syphon-org/syphon/readme.md

 # syphon

-A privacy centric matrix chat client
+A privacy centric matrix client

 ## why
 We need to decentralize the web, but also provide a means of freedom within that system.